What sorts of things can you proofread?

 That depends on the quality of the writing and how long it takes to proofread the pages.
-Most editors can proofread about four to eight pages per hour.
-However, if you are working on a fixed budget, contact us with a sample page or two, so we can provide you with a fixed quote.
-Sample edits for up to two pages are available at no charge.
+Most editors can proofread about four to eight pages per hour and I charge by the hour.
+However, if you are working on a fixed budget, contact me with a sample page or two, so I can provide you with a fixed quote.
+Sample edits for up to two pages are available free of charge.

 How long will I have to wait?